 Sandstone patio and planting – Sheen

-Failing concrete patio replaced with mint fossil Indian sandstone, set on a proper MOT Type 1 base with a linear drainage channel against the house wall.
+A failing concrete patio in East Sheen replaced with mint fossil Indian sandstone — set on a proper MOT Type 1 base with a linear drainage channel against the house wall, designed and built in-house by Flourish Landscaping.

 Client brief